-A state of insolvency is required to commence judicial reorganisation proceedings and liquidation proceedings.
-However, debtors wishing to initiate an ad hoc mandate or safeguard procedure must not be insolvent; in conciliation proceedings, the debtor must not be insolvent for more than 45 days.
+A state of insolvency is required in order to commence judicial reorganisation proceedings and liquidation proceedings.
+However, debtors wishing to initiate an ad hoc mandate or safeguard procedure must not be cash flow insolvent, unless in conciliation proceedings where the debtor must not be cash flow insolvent for more than 45 days.

 The French insolvency test is a pure cash flow test, defined as the debtor's inability to pay its debts as they fall due with its immediately available assets, taking into account available credit lines and moratoria.

 The general insolvency regime applies to all French companies.
 However, some specific provisions apply to regulated sectors, such as banking and insurance, in order to ensure the protection of customers and to prevent systematic effects.

 Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms (the Bank Recovery and Resolution Directive – BRRD) is designed to enable a wide range of actions to be taken by the competent authorities in relation to credit institutions whose failure is known or predictable.
 The stated objective of the BRRD is to provide the resolution authorities with harmonised and effective instruments and powers in order to prevent a banking crisis, preserve financial stability and reduce taxpayers' exposure to losses arising from the failure of a credit institution.